lomes0/editor/README.md

 - Math: Integrates with [Mathlive](https://cortexjs.io/mathlive) for writing LaTeX with a Virtual Keyboard.
 - Graph: Integrates with [Geogebra](https://www.geogebra.org) for graphing functions and shapes.
 - Sketch: Integrates with [Excalidraw](https://excalidraw.com/) for hand-drawn like sketches.
+- Static Blog Export: Generate static HTML files for your blog posts that can be hosted anywhere.

 ## Getting Started